richardslab/EXWAS_pipeline/README.md

       * specified here because there are certain parameters that the script expects to be like a dictionary or list, etc. Cannot be done (or not sure how to get it done) using the commandline argument.
       * Right now, it reads this yml file will store to get those data structures
   * Generating sites only VCF hangs on some chromosomes, but like its fine if it is separate...????
+  * Different 'study' with different masks and annotations are specified in proj_config_template.yml so will be done sequentially.
+    * e.g., a "Regeneron" and "Genomics England" ExWAS can be specified in there, but will just do one after another
+    * Perhaps specify this in the nextflow_template.config so each study is done in parallel?
+      * e.g., input: Regeneron chr1, ...
+Regeneron chr23, Genomics England chr1,...Genomics England chr23 and run these in parallel?